farukhossen/MyImageSliderPlugin/README.md

 * **interval**(sliding interval that is how often slider slides in ms)
 * **clikable**(whether user can change the slide by clicking left-right and up-down arrows)(true/false)
 * **slide-selectable**(whether user is interested to see the buttons under the slideshow)(true/false)

+#Section 7:Better UnderStanding
+For better understanding run the 6  html files-
+* imageSlider1.html (basic fadein-fadeout slider)
+* imageSlider2.html (baseic fadein-fadeout slider speed and interval is changed)
+* imageSlider3.html (left-right slider)
+* imageSlider4.html (left-right slider with left-right arrows)
+* imageSlider5.html (left-right slider without slide-slectable below the slider)
+* imageSlider6.html (up-down slider with all options.
+Play with all these files and understand